Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Let’s start this comparison off with a quick rundown of how the Babbel program works.
 This should help provide some context for our thoughts.

 From there, you might be asked to type in words or phrases on your keyboard or complete a fill-in-the-blank exercise by following a mock conversation.
-The drills and practice exercises are similar for all Babbel language courses, including French and Italian.
+The practice exercises are similar for all Babbel language courses, including French and Italian.

 Our Thoughts On The Babbel Program